 Climate change mitigation means reducing carbon emissions

-The International Panel on Climate Change (IPCC) recently released a new report on climate change.
+The International Panel on Climate Change (IPCC) recently released a new report on climate change and fossil fuels.
 Their report tells us,

 “The scientific evidence is unequivocal: climate change is a threat to human well-being and the health of the planet.
 Any further delay in concerted global action will miss a brief and rapidly closing window to secure a liveable [sic] future.”

 Is biomass harmful to the environment?
-The IPCC is warning the world about energy sources.
+The IPCC is clearly warning the world about energy sources.
 As the world tries to move towards a clean energy future, we have to be smart about it.
 The world can’t continue using fossil fuels for energy.
 We do need to power the world.
 But the more that we can rely on a green and clean energy source, the better.
 We need to get off of fossil fuels, but burning biomass to generate electricity is not the answer.
 Though renewable, biomass energy produces more greenhouse gases than coal when it is burned.

-Here are just a few reasons that the world should think twice before using wood pellets and other biomass as fuel sources.
+Here are just a few reasons that the world should think twice before using wood pellets and other biomass as fuel sources to replace fossil fuels.

 Reason 1: The Greenhouse Gas Impacts of Wood Pellet Bioenergy

 The IPCC does not give a green light to burning biomass as an energy source.
 No matter what producers like Enviva or Drax will tell you, it’s a bad fuel choice.
 Burning biomass produces more carbon dioxide than fossil fuels.
-Even though biomass is sometimes considered one of several renewable energy sources, its carbon dioxide emissions are very large.
+Even though biomass is sometimes considered one of several renewable energy sources used to generate electricity, its carbon dioxide emissions are very large.

 The IPCC says in its latest AR6 report,